-11.6.4 Storage of EIV Documents
+11.56.4 Storage of EIV Documents

-Pensacola Housing will retain a lockable container, file cabinet, or room to store EIV documents that are:
+Pensacola Housing will retain a lockable container, file cabinet, or room to store EIV documents that are outdated and slated to be destroyed.:

 - 1. Outdated and slated to be destroyed; or - 2.
 Printed but not yet placed in participant files.